-The Kollur Mookambika Temple administration provides free meals in the Temple premises at 12 PM and at 8 PM to all pilgrims.
+The Kollur Mookambika Temple administration provides free meals in the Temple premises at 12 PM and at 8 PM to all pilgrims who wish to eat.
 Besides that, a number of small vegetarian restaurants are available outside the Temple Complex.
 The cuisine is mostly South Indian.

-- Maranakatte Sri Brahma Lingeshwara Temple – The revered Temple is located at a distance of 25 km from Kollur.
-It is believed that Goddess Mookambika performed a Marana Homam here after killing the demon Mookasura.
-The temple is dedicated to Lord Brahmalingeshwara along with Malyali Yakshi and Vata Yakshi.
-A Sri Chakra has been installed in front of the sanctum by Sri Adi Shankaracharya himself.
+The famous Temple is at a distance of 25 km from Kollur.
+People believe that Goddess Mookambika performed a Marana Homam here after killing the demon Mookasura.
+Also, the temple is or Lord Brahmalingeshwara along with Malyali Yakshi and Vata Yakshi.
+A Sri Chakra is there in front of the sanctum.
+Moreover, Sri Adi Shankaracharya himself installed it.

-- Kumbhashi Sri Siddhi Vinayak Temple, Annegude – The Temple is one of the seven Mukti Sthalas of Karnataka located 45 km away from Kollur.
-The legendary temple is dedicated to Lord Ganapathi.
-It is believed that this is the place where Lord Ganesha blessed Bheema (one of the Pandavas) with a sword with which he killed Kumbhasura, a demon.
+The Temple is also one of the seven Mukti Sthalas of Karnataka 45 km away from Kollur.
+The legendary temple is for Lord Ganapathi.
+Some also believe that this is the place where Lord Ganesha blessed Bheema (one of the Pandavas) with a sword with which he killed Kumbhasura, a demon.

-- Byndoor Seneshvara Temple – The Temple is situated 28 km away from Kollur.
-The history of the Seneshvara Temple can be traced back to many centuries as per evidence.
-However, it is believed that the temple has existed since the Treta Yuga.
-It is believed that the Linga was installed by Lord Rama.
-He had initially wanted to build the bridge to Lanka from here but was advised against it by the Sage Bindumaharishi.
+The Temple is 28 km away from Kollur.
+The history of the Seneshvara Temple runs back to many centuries as per evidence.
+However, devotees believe that the temple exists since the Treta Yuga.
+They also believe that Lord Rama installed the Linga.
+He had initially wanted to build the bridge to Lanka from here but Sage Bindumaharishi advised him against it.

-- Bagvadi Mahisamardini Temple – The temple dedicated to Goddess Mahishasura Mardini, an avatar of Durga is situated 30 km away from Kollur.
-It is believed that Goddess Mahakali killed the buffalo faced demon by the name of Mahishasura at this place.
-The Temple is around 1000 years old and was constructed by Dugappa Nayaka.
+The temple is for Goddess Mahishasura Mardini, and is 30 km away from Kollur.
+According to beliefs, Goddess Mahakali killed the buffalo faced demon by the name of Mahishasura at this place.
+The Temple is around 1000 years old.
+Also, Dugappa Nayaka constructed it.

-- Saukuru Durgaparameshwari – The Temple is located at Gullwadi in the Udupi district at a distance of 31 km from Kollur.
-The temple is dedicated to Goddess Durga, Devotees come here to pray for good marital life, freedom from financial problems, removal of fear psychosis and for good health.
+The Temple is at Gullwadi in the Udupi district at a distance of 31 km from Kollur.
+The temple is for Goddess Durga.
+Devotees also come here to pray for good marital life, freedom from financial problems, removal of fear psychosis and for good health.

-- The Kodachadri Mountain Range – The mountain range is located at a distance of 25 km from the Kollur Mookambika Temple.
-This hill is considered extremely sacred as it is believed that this hill was a part of the Sanjeevini hill carried by Lord Hanuman to heal Lakshman.
-The hill is believed to possess 64 varieties of rare herbal plants and 64 sacred springs.
-It is here that the famous Sage Kola Maharishi performed penance and Goddess Mookambika created a waterfall for the use of the Sage.
+The mountain range is at a distance of 25 km from the Kollur Mookambika Temple.
+This hill is extremely pious as devotees believe that this hill was a part of the Sanjeevini hill.
+They also believe that the hill possesses 64 varieties of rare herbal plants and 64 sacred springs.
+Moreover, it is here that the famous Sage Kola Maharishi performed penance and Goddess Mookambika created a waterfall for the use of the Sage.